 The AKG D5 supercardioid mic is the industry standard for beatboxers, singers, and musical all alike.
 If you’ve been to a major beatbox competition, you’ve probably used the AKG D5 or the Sm58 at one point in your life - and there’s a good reason for it.

 Editor's Note: This article has our special links to Amazon (aka affiliate links)!
-If you buy anything these with links, a (small) portion of the price will go to HBB.
+If you buy anything these with links, a (small) portion of the price will go to HBB at no cost to you.
 If you'd like to support us, please consider making a purchase this way!

 Although a little trickier than the circular grill you’ll find on the Sm58, the cylindrical grill provides more flexibility in different grips for proper beatbox mic control.
 It just takes a little bit longer to get used to.